fuzzylabs/fuzzy-run-challenge/README.md

 Activate the virtual environment if you haven't already done so by running `source env/bin/activate`.
 Run `jupyter notebook`; Jupyter should launch as a server and open in a browser (if not, just navigate to `http://localhost:8888/tree` or the URL reported in the terminal when Jupyter started).

 With Jupyter running you can navigate to `notebooks/data-exploration.ipynb`.
 You can execute all the code in the notebook at once, or step through it cell-by-cell.

-## Running the notebook on Google Colab

-TODO